 In his conversation with John Lally of Pivot Sports, Potenza described how he uses the Firstbeat Sports analytics platform to provide the physiological data and training load metrics he needs.
 Highlighting that it is about more than just post-practice data review sessions, he stressed the value of being able to “track real-time metrics during practice to make adjustments and recommendations when a player is exceeding workloads.”

-During Sharks training, players wear heart monitoring chest-belts beneath their gear, which transmit data wirelessly to a Firstbeat receiver plugged into a laptop next to the ice.
-Incoming monitoring data is instantly analyzed on a beat-by-beat basis with outputs displayed on the screen, giving Potenza and the rest of the Sharks training staff real-time to feedback and insight for each player.
+During Sharks training, players wear heart-monitoring chest straps beneath their gear, which transmit data to the Firstbeat Coach App visible on the iPad.
+Incoming monitoring data is instantly analyzed on a beat-by-beat basis with outputs displayed on the screen, giving Potenza and the rest of the Sharks training staff real-time feedback and insight for each player.

-Today roughly half of the teams in the NHL rely on the Firstbeat Sports platform for their training load and recovery monitoring needs.
+Today almost half of the teams in the NHL rely on the Firstbeat Sports athlete performance management platform for their training load and recovery monitoring needs.
 San Jose is among a growing number of NHL teams that utilize Firstbeat Sports for insight beyond their current roster, using the same platform as a player development tool for their AHL affiliate roster, the San Jose Barracuda.
 It is also widely utilized in the NCAA and by top European hockey clubs.

 Easy access to training load and recovery data is fundamental to a modern training approach.
 Removing guesswork from the equation, data allows pros to focus their expertise where it matters most.
 It also helps ensure that on ice training sessions, planned by the head coach, are complemented with the right kinds of off-ice activities.
 “Whatever bucket they aren’t filling on the ice, we’re going to fill that off the ice,” says Potenza.